co119/Standards/processes/estimating/README.md

 When a **Salesperson** or **Client Advisor** needs to request an estimate from the production team, they _must_ follow this process...

 1. Add an task into [ClickUp](/tools/clickup/) under `Company 119 -> Estimates -> [project_type] Estimates`
-1. Enter all pertinent details of the request should be added to the task's description
+1. Enter all pertinent details of the request to the task's description
 1. Add the "estimating" tag to the task
 1. Assign the task to the appropriate **Project Manager** depending on the project type (REC, RAO, 1X, or MNT)
+2. Assign a due date of the same day for tasks created before 4 p.m. and a due date of the next business day for tasks created after 4 p.m.

 ### 2. Acknowledgement